HuasoFoundries/google-maps-documentation/docs/google.maps.Icon.md

 <tr>
 <td><code>anchor</code></td>
 <td><code><a href="https://github.com/amenadiel/google-maps-documentation/blob/master/docs/google.maps.Point.md">Point</a></code></td>
-<td>The position at which to anchor an image in correspondance to the location of the marker on the map.
+<td>The position at which to anchor an image in correspondence to the location of the marker on the map.
 By default, the anchor is located along the center point of the bottom of the image.</td>
 </tr>
 <tr>
 <td><code>origin</code></td>